EV Sports Betting: Mastering Expected Value for Smarter Bets

 Expected Value Defined

 EV stands for expected value, which is a calculation that helps bettors measure the potential profitability of a wager over time.
 It tells you how much you can expect to win or lose per dollar bet if you placed that same wager over and over.
+Most of the best sports betting tools have EV functionality.

 In short, expected value betting involves selecting bets where your potential return exceeds your expected loss, based on the probability and odds.